 The 2007 vintage delivered us small, intensely flavoured berries, and we have simply guided this fruit gently through to the bottle with minimal handling.
 Our “hands-off” approach delivers a pure expression of Central Otago to your glass; rich, intense fruits, delicate floral tones enhanced by nuances of wild thyme, and creamy, silky tannins leading into a long mocha finish.
 As always this wine shows classic Rockburn elegance, integrity and balance.
 Enjoy with friends over the next 6-8 years.

 Bright stone fruit aromas herald a vibrantly fruity palate, layered over a creamy, rich and supple mouthfeel.
 A firm backbone of acid leads into very long, crisp finish which complements salmon and other seafood or Asian-spiced dishes, yet can be enjoyed with a wide range of meals.
-This wine is drinking very well now and is expected to mellow over the next 3-4 years.
+This wine is drinking very well now.

 The aroma is ripe fruit and black pepper while the palate shows florals and raspberries and a hint of earthiness.
 The wine has great mouthfeel and balance that will assist in aging for the next four to six years.
 Certainly, enjoy it now though!